cygnusb2b/cms-test/README.md

 bower install
 ```

-To start the ember frontend, execute `ember build --watch`.
+To start the ember frontend, execute `ember serve --proxy=http://localhost:8888`.
 Your ember application is now running and accessible via `http://localhost:4200`.

 ## Contributing